Darshno/Darshno/README.md

 - 👋 Hi, I’m @Darshno
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ... dk
 - 🌱 I’m currently learning ...
-Aiml course
+Python
 - 💞️ I’m looking to collaborate on ... projects like making games and stuff
-- 📫 How to reach me ... you cant text me anytime
+- 📫 How to reach me ... insta
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ... i'm a fast learner
+- ⚡ Fun fact: ...
+LMAO

 <!---
 Darshno/Darshno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.